<< Algorithms

 a Stationary One

-The program Antitwister shows movies of the ball spinning any number times without the ropes breaking.
-It can also show the ball spinning while attached to the stationary enclosure by an elastic web that completely encircles the ball.
+The computer program Antitwister shows movies of this motion.
+It can also show the ball spinning while attached to the room by an elastic web that completely encircles the ball.

 Some of the Motions the Program Can Show